Research and products development

 The autoxidation of oils is essentially determined by the type and quantity of their PUFA components.
 The highest linoleic acid content (C18:2 n-6) was found in aronia seed oil (~74%).
 Other berry oils have a similar linoleic acid content of approximately 50%.
 Blackcurrant seed oil also contains gamma-linolenic acid (C18:3 n-6), which is not present in the other berry seed oils.

 - Study of the sorption properties of selected fibres and fruit pomace – Master’s thesis; Warsaw University of Life Sciences SGGW Warsaw, Poland

 Apple peels are characterized by a high content of phenols, which means a greater concentration of these bioactive compounds is found in the pomace than in the whole fruit.
 Phenolic compounds have strong antimicrobial, anti-inflammatory and antioxidant properties.
 Isolating these substances allows for the introduction of pomace into cosmetic preparations.
-Currently, the most popular way of using pomace is as animal feed or as an ingredient in the production of fruit teas, where it improves the organoleptic qualities.
-Moreover the ability to absorb free radicals was observed in the water extract from freeze-dried chokeberry pomace.
-The pomace can be used in extruded snack foods, which can provide an alternative to the cereal snacks on the market, which are usually characterized by low nutritional value or in confectionery and baking products.
+Currently, the most popular way of using pomace is as animal feed or as an ingredient in the production of fruit teas, where it enhances the organoleptic qualities.
+Moreover the ability to absorb free radicals has been observed in the water extract from freeze-dried chokeberry pomace.
+The pomace can be used in extruded snack foods, which can provide an alternative to the cereal snacks on the market, which are usually characterized by low nutritional value, or in confectionery and baking products.
 Numerous studies have shown that the extracts obtained from pomace have the effect of extending the shelf life of products, therefore they can also be used in food preservation.